bor0/gidti/manuscript/appendix-b.md

 Hello Hi
 ```

 We get a run-time error from JavaScript.
-If we do the same with the C backend:
+If we do the same with the C back-end:

 ```
 boro@bor0:~/Desktop/idris-test$ idris --codegen C test.idr -o test